righettod/log4shell-analysis/README.md

 [V] Inspection finished - No usage found!
 ```

+## Folder "videos"

+Contains videos of demonstrations and technical tests performed during the analysis.

 # Misc

 A companion tool was developed alongside this analysis to help the defender side: [log4shell-payload-grabber](https://github.com/righettod/log4shell-payload-grabber).